jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/pdf_preview.md

 5. `onDownloadPdf`: A function to handle the download of the PDF file.

 ### PdfLoader
-A lightweight wrapper that dynamically loads the `PdfViewer` component without server-side rendering (SSR).
+A lightweight wrapper that dynamically loads `PdfViewer` component without server-side rendering (SSR).
 This was implemented to prevent issues `react-pdf` has with `next.js`.

 ### PdfViewer
-Handles the actual rendering of the PDF file using `react-pdf`.
+Handles rendering of the PDF file using `react-pdf`.
 Includes functionality for text selection, downloads and scrolling through pages.
 Some technical details include:
 - **Responsive Design**: The PDF viewer is responsive and adjusts to the size of the modal by registering an event listener for window resize events and controlling `pageWidth` parameter of the `Page` component depending on the modal width.
 ```typescript
 const onResize = useCallback(() => {